ESG reporting (CSRD/VSME)

 Why is ESG reporting important for your business?

 ESG reporting is crucial for securing capital, meeting supply chain requirements, and maintaining a competitive edge.
-Investors and customers expect transparent data on sustainability impacts, risks, and performance.
-Early preparation for CSRD or VSME reporting helps you identify savings, boost efficiency, and address risks early.
-Starting early builds stakeholder trust and positions your business to adapt quickly to evolving sustainability expectations and regulations
+Investors and customers expect transparent data on sustainability impacts, risks, and opportunities.
+Early preparation for CSRD or VSME reporting helps you identify risks, boost efficiency, and leverage opportunities.
+Starting early builds stakeholder trust and positions your business as an ESG frontrunner, able to adapt to evolving sustainability expectations and regulations.

-We use Ecocharting and Coolset for ESG data management and disclosures.
-These platforms streamline data capture, emissions calculations, double materiality workflows, and stakeholder engagement.
-They integrate with common ERP or finance systems, ensuring efficient, repeatable reporting for CSRD or VSME without overspending on unnecessary features.
+We use the software from Ecocharting and Coolset for ESG data management and reporting.
+These platforms streamline the double materiality assessment, stakeholder engagement, data collection, and emissions calculation.
+They offer a centralised platform for collaboration, ensuring efficient and repeatable reporting for CSRD or VSME.

-What makes Good Growth Collective’s SaaS model unique for ESG reporting?
+What makes our SaaS model unique for ESG reporting?

-Our Sustainability as a Service model provides subscription-based access to our ESG specialists, who act as an extension of your team.
+Our Sustainability as a Service model provides subscription-based access to our ESG specialists who act as an extension of your team.
 We manage your reporting cycle from regulatory monitoring and data collection to assurance-ready submissions, ensuring compliance with CSRD and other frameworks.
 Our specialists work closely with your team, providing ongoing support and guidance throughout the reporting process.
-Our modular approach allows us to customize our services to fit your specific needs, ensuring that your reporting is accurate, audit-ready, and on schedule.
-This allows your teams to focus on operations and growth.
+Our modular approach allows us to customise our services to fit your specific needs, ensuring that your reporting is accurate, audit-ready, and on schedule.
+This allows your team to focus on operations and growth.